 - Have you cleared your cache lately?
-Clear cache in Google Chrome and Mozilla Firefox.
+Clear cache in Chrome and Firefox.

 - What browser version are you using?
 Make sure you are using the most recent version of your browser.
-Jackrabbit recommends the latest editions of Google Chrome or Mozilla Firefox.
+Jackrabbit recommends the latest editions of Chrome, Microsoft Edge, or Firefox.

 - Do you have a high-speed internet connection with enough bandwidth to accommodate your business needs?